15% off 1 or 2 courses, 20% off 3+ courses with code BLOOM |

 Supplies to Consider for the First Day of School

 Here’s a short list of uncommon and overlooked supplies for the classroom.
-Feel free to add these items to your list for the first day or school.
+Feel free to add these items to your list for the first day of school.
 Or use them to brainstorm other unique supplies you can bring.

 • Healthy Snacks: Many schools and teachers are rethinking the use of sugary treats like candy as a reward, and instead are using carrot sticks, fruit and other wholesome foods.
 In many cases, they can be just as affordable as big packs of junk food.